acf-extended/ACF-Extended/readme.txt

 == 💎 ACF Extended Pro ==

 > *What an adventure!
-Today ACF Extended celebrates its 1.5 years of existence, 20K+ install & 250K+ downloads.
+Today ACF Extended celebrates its 2 years of existence, 20K+ install & 250K+ downloads.
 The most fervent supporters among the community know that ACF Extended Pro was launched last month.
 Today, I am proud to announce it to everyone.*
 >
 > *First thing first, be assured that all current free features will remain free and maintained.
 The Pro version will guarantee better support, more updates, as well as additional cutting-edge features.*
->
-> *To thank everyone for their support during this past year, here is a lifetime 15% Off discount code for ACF Extended Pro: `WORDPRESS15` (available until 10/01/2021).*
 >
 > *[Read more on the official announcement post](https://www.acf-extended.com/blog/introducing-acf-extended-pro)*
 >